ibm-cloud-docs/watsonxdata/connect_spk_qry_server.md

 `java -cp queryserver-jdbc-SNAPSHOT-standalone.jar App.java`

-You can specify the following parameters and use the following Java code to connect to the Spark query server.
+You can specify the parameter values and use the following Java code to connect to the Spark query server.
+When using the v2 API, set the <api_version> parameter to `v2`; for the v3 API, set it to `v3`.

 ```bash
 import java.sql.Connection;